dantasse/scrape_social_media_in_area/README.txt

 set up the database.
 Some basic instructions included in the top comments in this file too.

-utwils.py: common functions used in more than one of the above files.
+utils.py: common functions used in more than one of the above files.

+crontab: my crontab on Domo (our EC2 machine) that runs a couple of the above daily.